barkermn01/FF7_2026_Launcher/README.md

 # FFVII Launcher Source

-This is a working source build decompiled from the debug version of the launcher shipped with the 2026 Steam Release of Final Fantasy VII.
+This is a working source build decompiled from the debug version of the launcher shipped with the 2026 Steam Release of Final Fantasy VII. with minor modifications for 7th heaven support and a nice to have feature of bypassing the launcher, also the sounds on the menu buttons are from the correct game.

 ## Origin